kopernicuswiki/mmwiki/docs/basics/passes.md

 	// actions
 }
 ```
 NEEDS can accept any number of values (mod names, directories/subdirectories) and can do logic gates.
-How the logic gates work is: requisites bound by OR are treated with more priority than requisites bound by AND.
+How the logic gates work is: requisites bound by OR are treated with more priority than ( treated as a single object before) any combination bound by **AND**.
 The following examples apply:
 * `:NEEDS[A|B,C|D]` becomes **(A or B) and (C or D)**.
 * `:NEEDS[A|B|C,D]` becomes **(A or B or C) and D**.
 * `:NEEDS[mod1,mod2/subfolder]` becomes **This mod and this subfolder of this other mod**.